Texas Lege Helps Houston Bail Out of Pension Disaster

 Absent from the celebration were Houston firefighters, who opposed the reform package because they say their pension fund is only 18 percent of the city’s unfunded liability, but they are being forced to accept 35 to 40 percent of the benefit reductions.

-Turner’s package, which he says will eliminate the city’s pension debt in 30 years, calls for current municipal workers, firefighters and police officers to give up $2.5 billion in retirement benefits; it hinges on voter approval in November of $1 billion in pension bonds.
+Turner’s package, which he says will eliminate the city’s pension debt in 30 years, calls for $2.8 billion in retirement benefit cuts.
+It hinges on voter approval in November of $1 billion in pension bonds.

 David Keller, chairman of the firefighters’ pension board, warned that passage would be disastrous for retired Houston firefighters.